 One of the most common communicable diseases that can be encountered in hospital admissions is Shingles or called as herpes zoster.
 Herpes zoster is a contagious type of disease that involves the peripheral nervous system as caused by reactivation of the varicella-zoster virus.
-This disease is characterized with blisters which as very painful.
-The immunosuppressed or had previous exposure with chicken pox can experience this.
+This disease is characterized by blisters which as very painful.
+The immunosuppressed or had previous exposure with chickenpox can experience this.

-The virus’ action can travel to spinal and cranial sensory ganglia and the posterior gray matter of the spinal cord.
-Upon contact with the blisters, the person who did not experience chicken pox will develop chicken pox instead of shingles.
+The virus’s action can travel to spinal and cranial sensory ganglia and the posterior gray matter of the spinal cord.
+Upon contact with the blisters, the person who did not experience chickenpox will develop chickenpox instead of shingles.

 People can be diagnosed with shingles after careful physical assessment.
 Laboratory studies may also reveal an increase in white blood cells as the body tries to combat this viral infection.

-- Neurologic pain described as painful, tingling or burning sensation
+- Neurologic pain described as a painful, tingling or burning sensation

 - Body weakness